 The Diligence Provider identified six mortgage loans in the Diligence Sample that did not comply materially with the terms of our Selling Guide (each a "Material Finding") based on its review of the loans.
-We previously had identified one of these loans as having Eligibility Defects and this loan has been excluded from the Reference Pool; we believe that four of the loans identified by the Diligence Provider met our eligibility and underwriting guidelines (although three of the four so identified have not been included in the Reference Pool); and we agree with the Diligence Provider that one loan did not meet our eligibility and underwriting guidelines and this loan has been excluded from the Reference Pool.
+We previously had identified three of these loans as having Eligibility Defects in the course of our post-purchase QC Review, and these loans were referred to the loan sellers for repurchase.
+Of the remaining three loans identified by the Diligence Provider, one was excluded from the Reference Pool and two will be removed from the Reference Pool prior to the first Distribution Date as a Reference Pool Removal.
 The following tables summarize the results of the Diligence Provider's credit and document reviews of the Diligence Sample, including the results of the Fannie Mae QC review for the six loans described above: